hinter-net/hinter-docs/docs/hinter-net/quickstart.md

 ## Step 2: Run hinter-cline

-hinter-cline is your command center, providing a VS Code interface in your browser, which comes pre-installed with Cline, an AI assistant extension for VS Code.
+hinter-cline is your command center, providing a VS Code interface in your browser.
+It comes with Cline, an AI assistant extension for VS Code.

 1.  **Start hinter-cline in the Background**